Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 and that it makes a huge difference to development.
 Thus the third common reaction is "yes we do that - how could you live without it?"

-The software industry is, to a large degree, too busy to innovate on basic practices.
-That's why I felt such joy when I was first introduced to Scrum 15 years ago.
-"Wow!", I thought, "We're trying something new!"
-It did not occur to me that I would not see another commonly adopted change to the way developers communicate until Covid forced remote work mainstream.
+The software industry is frequently too busy to adapt process.
+When I was first introduced to Scrum 15 years ago I thought "Wow, we're trying something new!"
+But I would not see another commonly adopted change to developer communication until Covid forced remote work mainstream.

-### Why meeting all the time is too hot
+### Meeting all the time is too hot
 Collaboration determines what we work on next and how we implement what we are working on now so there cannot be a more important process.
 Let's take as many meetings as necessary!
 In fact let's use an open floor plan to encourage one continuous meeting all the time; nearly every introduction of Scrum I witnessed was closely followed by open offices.